 I use the Keyspan EZ Presenter by Tripp Lite, which you can easily find on Amazon or other online retailers.
 I like it for a few reasons: it's relatively small, it has enough buttons to cover all the basic functions I care about (but not so many I have to hunt around for the right key), it's only about $30, and it's RF (radio frequency, unlike most remotes, which are IR, or infrared, which requires a direct line-of-sight between your remote and the receiver).
 I've also tried the Express PC Media Remote by MobileEdge, which works about the same.
 It's just personal preference — the Keyspan has one more button, and they have a more substantial press to them.

-In the previous step, you downloaded a piece of software, such as Keyspan_AMPS.exe.
+In the previous step, you downloaded a compressed file, unzipped it, and found something like Keyspan_AMPS_v3.exe.
 Put it anywhere on your computer (I like to put it on the desktop), and double-click.
 That's it!
 It's running in the background.
 It's designed so that it will only alter your key presses while AMPS in the active window, so it won't affect other programs.
 This can lead to a few interesting behaviors, however.
 For example, if you open another window (for example, an internet browser so you can download a song you forgot to pre-load into AMPS), your remote will no longer work!
 Until you click on AMPS and make it the active window again.
 Similarly, when AMPS is the active window, your computer's volume keys will no longer adjust the computer volume.
 Instead, they will adjust the AMPS volume.
 That's because the software can't tell if you're pressing keys on the remote or on your keyboard.

 If you use the Express PC Media Remote, the play/pause, volume up/down do exactly what you expect.
 The "next" button will skip to the next song, but the "previous" button will only go back to the beginning of the current song.
 Sorry, but I don't know how to make AMPS go to the previous song.
 Note that "mute" and "stop" serve as speed up and speed down, respectively.